 Possible Side Effects

 - Bone marrow depression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
-This may raise your risk of infection, make you tired and weak (fatigue), and raise your risk of bleeding.
+This may raise your risk of infection, make you feel tired and weak (fatigue), and raise your risk of bleeding.

 Treating Side Effects

-- Drink 6-8 cups of fluids each day unless your doctor has told you to limit your fluid intake due to some other health problem.
-A cup is 8 ounces of fluid.
-If you throw up or have loose bowel movements, you should drink more fluids so that you do not become dehydrated (lack water in the body from losing too much fluid).
+- If you throw up or have loose bowel movements, you should drink more fluids so that you do not become dehydrated (lack water in the body from losing too much fluid).